-Principle of Operation Propulsion
+Principle of Operation

+Propulsion

-The engine is directly coupled to a drive shaft which, in turn, rotates an impeller.
+Engine is directly coupled to a drive shaft which, in turn, rotates an impeller.
 This impeller is accurately adjusted in a housing where the water is drawn up from underneath the sport boat.
-Then, the water flows through the impeller to a venture.
-The venture accelerates the water and produces thrust to move the sport boat.
+The water then flows through the impeller to a venturi.
+The venturi accelerates the water and produces thrust to move the sport boat.
 Pushing the throttle lever forward increases engine speed and therefore sport boat speed.

 With shift lever pushed forward, the sport boat moves forward.
-In pulled back position, the sport boat moves backward.
+In pulled back position, the sport boat moves backwards.
 The middle position is neutral and the sport boat is at the minimum thrust for most conditions.
-Neutral and reverse are achieved by means of a gate, which is installed on jet pump venture housing.
+Neutral and reverse are achieved by means of a gate, which is installed on jet pump venturi housing.
 This gate directs the water flow to obtain the desired direction.